International Education in Panama City

 Although international schools in Panama City aren’t strictly religious, it’s important to know that the vast majority of Panama’s population are Roman Catholic.
 Religion plays a very important part in people’s daily lives.
 You should expect this to enter into school life in some way, especially if there is a high number of native teachers and staff in the school.
 That said, religious activities should not be forced upon your child and will usually be optional.

-Below, we have compiled our top 5 international schools in Panama City.
-However, there are another 10 schools to choose from in the city.
+Below, we have compiled the top 5 international schools in Panama City according to our users.
+However, there are another 11 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Panama City based on your requirements.